 "My DPhil explored the Commonwealth Prime Ministers' Conferences 1944-1969.
 Britain's attempts to preserve its influence through the Conferences while withdrawing trade and immigration preferences from the Commonwealth has remained relevant as Britain finalises a free trade deal with Australia!
-After my viva in 2016 I returned to Australia and now work in Canberra with the Department of Defence.
-In 2021 I have returned to study with a Masters in Military and Defence Studies at ANU via the Australian Command and Staff College.
+In 2016 I returned to Australia and now work in Canberra with the Department of Defence.
+In 2021 I returned to study with a Masters in Military and Defence Studies at ANU via the Australian Command and Staff College.
 I am deeply grateful for the support of the Oxford Australia fund throughout my DPhil."